 There’s also some ground flaxseed in this recipe.
-Flax is helpful for texture and structure in baked goods while lending some extra nuttiness and omega-3 fatty acids, super anti-inflammatory and helpful for balancing hormones as well.
+Flax is helpful for texture and structure in baked goods while lending some extra nuttiness and omega-3 fatty acids, which are super anti-inflammatory and helpful for balancing hormones as well.

 How You Can Make Them